johnnygreeney/CardanoForTheMasses/README.md

 A **Vietnamese** translation is now complete.
 Led by Hoang Phuong Linh, with team from - http://Cardano.Vn, the project received Catalyst funding in Fund11[^6].
 You can download PDF of the translation[^7], listen to the audiobook online.[^8]

-If you are interested in translating this book, the plan is to set up a team of volunteers at _Transifex_[^9]
+If you are interested in translating this book, please get in touch: john@cardanobook.com .
+The plan is to keep it simple and manage translations in individual folders.
+Translators can follow whatever format they wish there, however, I recommened following same 'markdown' format as this main repo.

 ## Licensing

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/CC.png "Creative Commons")

-**Cardano for the Masses - Chang Edition** by John Greene is licensed under a _Creative Commons Attribution-ShareAlike 4.0 International License.[^10] The terms of that license apply.
+**Cardano for the Masses - Chang Edition** by John Greene is licensed under a _Creative Commons Attribution-ShareAlike 4.0 International License.[^9] The terms of that license apply.

 [^1]: Cardano for the Masses - Chang edition, amazon.com/dp/B0B912X5G6